 We have retained all marketing and distribution rights to our products and programs, which provides us the opportunity to market and sell any of our products independently, make arrangements with third parties to perform these services for us, or both.
 For the potential commercial launch of OMS302, if approved, we intend to use our own internal sales and marketing organization to sell OMS302 in North America and, for markets outside of North America, we intend to work with third parties to perform these services.
 Because OMS302, if approved, will be used principally by ophthalmologic surgeons in hospital-based and freestanding ambulatory surgery centers, we believe that commercializing OMS302 will only require a limited sales and marketing force.
 For our other co-lead product OMS103HP, we intend to use a similar approach to market OMS103HP in North America and, for markets outside of North America, we intend to utilize distribution networks or work with third parties to perform these services.
-Because OMS103HP in North America and, for markets outside of North America, we intend to utilize distribution networks or work with third parties to perform these services.
-Because OMS103HP in S103HP, if approved, will be used principally by orthopedic surgeons in hospital-based and freestanding ambulatory surgery centers, we believe that commercializing OMS103HP, also will only require a limited sales and marketing force.
+Because OMS103HP, if approved, will be used principally by orthopedic surgeons in hospital-based and freestanding ambulatory surgery centers, we believe that commercializing OMS103HP also will only require a limited sales and marketing force.